At Lady Molly's: Plot summary

 It is 1934 and Nick is working, without great success, as a script writer at a film company.
 He gets invited by a colleague, Chips Lovell, to a party at the home of Lady Molly Jeavons.
-There he learns that Widmerpool is to marry the twice widowed, somewhat notorious (somewhat insane according to Nick) Mrs. Mildred Haycock.
-Nick subsequently has to endure having to lunch with Widmerpool and fending-off questions from Widmerpool's prospective in-laws becomes, for Nick, a motif throughout the novel.
+There he learns that Kenneth Widmerpool is to marry Mrs. Mildred Haycock, a twice-widowed woman with a notorious reputation (she is somewhat insane, according to Nick).
+Nick subsequently has to endure having to lunch with Widmerpool, and fending-off questions from Widmerpool's prospective in-laws becomes, for Nick, a motif throughout the novel.
 Also re-encountered at Lady Molly's gathering is old Alfred Tolland.

 A chance meeting by Nick with Quiggin (at a cinema where Man of Aran is showing) leads to a surprising and rather mysterious invitation of a weekend visit to the country.
 Quiggin and Mona Templer are staying in a cottage loaned to them by Erridge (Lord Warminster, eccentric head of the Tolland family).
 While there, they all visit the Tolland ancestral home, Thrubworth Park, for a frugal but eventful dinner.

 Just as the meal is finishing two Tolland sisters, Susan and Isobel, arrive.
 A while later Nick meets Lady Molly's husband, Ted Jeavons, in a Soho pub and they visit Umfraville's nightclub.
 They encounter Widmerpool (suffering another bout with jaundice), Mrs Haycock and Templer.

 In Autumn 1934 Jenkins becomes engaged to Isobel.
 Erridge, wanting to study conditions for himself, goes to China at a time when the Japanese army are undertaking offensive operations.
 Mona goes with him, ditching Quiggin.
 Widmerpool's engagement to Mildred Haycock is broken off in farcical and, to most men, crushing circumstances.
 However, Widmerpool remains undaunted.